Code-Institute-Submissions/Down-The-Rabbit-Hole/README.md

 </ul>

 <h4 id="design">Design</h4>
-This project has been tailored towards the target audience, with the aims in mind.<br>
+This project has been tailored towards the artistic target audience, with the aims in mind.<br>
 <ul>
-<li>Engineering is seen as a strong and precise profession therefore the website design mirrors this.</li>
-<li>Based on the existing customer demographic and the fact that Holgate Engineering provides a service that is not very often seen any more, the website needs to be easy to navigate.</li>
-<li>Many visitors to the website may not be particularly tech savy so the layout is easy to read and the menu headings are always shown.</li>
-<li>The design, however, also needs to appeal to the business customers.
-The strong lines and square shapes will appeal to these customers as it is in keeping with the products and services being advertised.</li>
+<li>With the aim of the website trying to attract atristic customers, the website design has been created to showcase as much of the artist's work as possible.
+There are many images on show which will be the first thing that are seen by website users.</li>
+<li>The colour scheme has been chosen to link in with the websites name - Down the Rabbit Hole.
+As a homage to Alice in Wonderland, the colour scheme has been chosen to match that of the Cheshire Cat (pink and purple).</li>
+<li>Many potential customers not only want to see proof of the artists achievements but also find out about the artist's background.
+Therefore the homepage is dedicated to the artist and her background as well as the type of media she uses.</li>
+<li>For those who are already aware of the artist and are maybe returning customers, there are easy links to the "Shop" and the "Contact" page so they can start browsing new products straightaway.</li>
 </ul>

 <h5 id="typography">Typography</h5>
 3 Google Fonts were used in this project:
 <ol>
-<li>Alfa Slab One - h1, h2</li>
-<li>Raleway - Body Text</li>
-<li>Amita - Slogan Bubble</li>
+<li>Calligraffitti' - Main Heading</li>
+<li>Courgette - Headings </li>

 </ol>